menu

 One downside of living in Kingsbury, however, is that residents on average have to contend with a long commute, spending on average 33.69 minutes every day commuting to work.

-Kingsbury is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Kingsbury does not have a public transit system used by locals to get to and from work.

 Demographics